NoteDance/Note/README.md

 # Introduction:
-Note is an AI system that have kernel for deep learning and reinforcement learning.
+Note is an AI system that be used for deep learning and reinforcement learning.

 # Deep Learning: